 However, you and your spouse will need to agree on all parts of what will happen after the marriage ends.
 You will need to put all of the agreement in writing and file a complicated set of paperwork.
-If you find that you and your spouse can't agree on everything you need to include in the paperwork, you will need to file for a divorce instead.
+If you find that you and your spouse can't agree on everything you need to include in the paperwork, you won't be able to get a dissolution.
+You may want to consider getting a divorce instead.

 If you’re in an abusive relationship, do not get a dissolution.
 Find a lawyer to help keep yourself safe while filing for divorce.
+You can find nonprofits that offer free legal help in your area on this page under "Legal Help and Lawyers."
 Learn more about divorce and domestic violence.

 Who can file for dissolution?